 Find out more about feeding by divers in the Oceanarium here

-In the aquaria you can see tiny and lightning quick sticklebacks, slender pipefish, slivery herring, bottom-dwelling cod, starfish, hidden colonies of garden eels and a large, slightly shy lobster, who weighs 4.5 kilos to name but a few.
+In the aquaria you can see tiny and lightning quick sticklebacks, slender eels, slivery mullets, bottom-dwelling cod, starfish and a large, slightly shy lobster, to name but a few.
 The aquaria are open, so you can really get close to the Kattegat.

 We train our seals every day to provide them with stimulation and exercise.
 At the same time, their training ensures the seals are comfortable with human contact, so we can handle them if they have to be moved or if they are ill.
 The seals are very talented – they can recognise letters because it earns them fish.
 You can also look forward to seeing how high they can jump out of the water!

-Find out more about the Kattegatcenter’s seals here
+Find out more about the Kattegatcentre’s seals here